 But what does it mean to be consistent with Pinterest?

-You use a scheduling tool such as Tailwind to automate your Pinterest schedule so you can show up every day.
+- You use a scheduling tool such as Tailwind to automate your Pinterest schedule so you can show up regularly.

 Most importantly, you don’t wing your Pinterest marketing.
 You know what you’re on Pinterest for, and you’re taking thoughtful action to reach your clients and your goals.

 You’ve worked so hard to attract your ideal client and she finally clicked through to your website, only to drop off soon without taking any action.